What is sewer backup insurance and how does it work?

 What does sewer backup coverage include?

-Sewer backup coverage is different from flood insurance, which is a separate type of insurance not included in a standard homeowners insurance policy.
+Sewer backup coverage is different from flood insurance, which is a separate type of insurance that’s also not included in a standard homeowners insurance policy.
 Sewer backup flooding as a cause of loss is directly tied to the septic system and would not be accounted for in your flood insurance.
 Additionally, flood damage not related to your sewer lines or septic system is not covered by your sewer backup insurance.
-Although all insurance companies provide unique coverage options, these are common things that sewer backup insurance generally will and will not cover:
+Although all home insurance companies provide unique coverage options, these are common things that sewer backup insurance generally will and will not cover:

-What sewer backup insurance typically covers:
+What sewer backup insurance typically covers

 - Damage to the sewer line that runs from your house to the city main.